The Syrian “madness”

 A drop of water in the sea

-« I knew, when announcing them, that these 65 million euros would only be a drop in the ocean said Georgieva about the additional funds that will be allocated to the situation in Syria pushing up the total amount Commission and Member States "to more than 800 million euros, which makes the EU the main donor ".
+« I knew, when announcing them, that these 65 million euros would only be a drop in the ocean said Georgieva about the additional funds that will be allocated to the situation in Syria pushing up the total amount Commission and Member States “more than 800 million euros, which makes the EU the main donor ".
 She notes that since her last trip 4 months ago, “ the answers are more important but that the needs are constantly more important (whatever) in education, health services, water ».

 More and more refugees in Lebanon and Jordan, the international community must wake up

 The commissioner denounced the suffering of millions of Syrians, most of whom are children, and the ever-increasing pressure on local communities ".
 He is " crucial " that the " international community wakes up ".
 The situation in the host countries, Lebanon and Jordan “ has deteriorated further ".
 The numbers are " extremely alarming: 2000 new refugees every day in Jordan !”.
 The most important camp in the Zaatari country “ became the 5th city of the country " even though " only 25% of refugees are in camps ".
 The total for the two countries would be one and a half million refugees, " which represents 10% of the Lebanese and Jordanian populations ".
 If the stream continues, they could represent “ 20 to 30% of the populations of Lebanon and Jordan.
-I ask you, which EU member country could accommodate such a wave of refugees ".
-Added to this are the 5 million internally displaced persons.
+I ask you, which EU member country could welcome such a wave of refugees? ".
+Added to this are 5 million internally displaced people.

 Dangerous pressure for host countries

 « There is increased competition for housing, jobs, food prices, Lebanese and Jordanians are still welcoming.
 But there are already conflicts in some places explains the curator.
-The process seems impossible to circumscribe. " It is extremely difficult to stop this wave of immigration and ask people to return to their country ".
+The process seems impossible to circumscribe. " It is extremely difficult to stop this wave of immigration and ask people to return to their countries ".
 The situation is particularly complicated in Lebanon “ it's even worse, because there are already Palestinian refugees.
 There are also the Palestinians who were in Syria and who are now in unsanitary camps where living conditions are extremely difficult. (sometimes) up to 9 people on 2 m2 ».

 More targeted sanctions

-The Commissioner also came out in favor of measures aimed at " to fine-tune the sanctions regime to allow more humanitarian aid to enter Syria "what Lebanon demands, " our interlocutors tell us that we must continue to help inside the country to prevent the Syrians from leaving their country ". " It is clear that Syria's economy has collapsed » she affirms but « other means are needed to relieve referring to decisions taken on oil in April by the Council of Foreign Ministers.
+The Commissioner also spoke out in favor of measures aimed at “ to refine the sanctions regime to allow more humanitarian aid to enter Syria "what Lebanon demands, " our interlocutors tell us that we must continue to help inside the country to prevent Syrians from leaving their country ". " It is clear that Syria's economy has collapsed » she affirms but « other means are needed to relieve referring to decisions taken on oil in April by the Council of Foreign Ministers.

 A Geneva 2 to put an end to the “madness”